My Carnival Victory Review

 Serenity

 Adults-only here, no kids allowed!
-That brings me back to the days when cruise ships had a topless sunbathing deck.
+That brings me back to when cruise ships had a topless sunbathing deck.
 Serenity is located on decks 12 and 14 very far forward and offers peace and quiet from the craziness around the lido deck pool area and bars.

 Serenity